ROMAN OCCUPATION & LIFE OF JESUS

 Video of the Davidson Centre that displays the Migdal stone and the Antigonus Coins.

 King Herod left an unmistakable print on the architecture of Israel.
 First of all he enlarged the Temple in Jerusalem, The most holy place in Judaism and some remnants can still be seen (See Temple mount).
-To have an impression of how the Temple and the Temple menorah looked like, it is interesting to see the Migdal Stone, the Bar Kochba coins, the small King Antigonus coin, and the Dura Europos Synagogue (Syria).
+To have an impression of how the Temple and the Temple menorah looked like, it is interesting to see the Bar Kochba coins, the small King Antigonus coin, and the Dura Europos Synagogue located in Syria (see photo).

 King Herod also build Masada, Jericho, Caesarea Maritima and the Herodion.
 The synagogues and mikvaot's of these Herodion buildings are a fascinating reminder of the connection of the Herodean Family to Judaism!
 However within Herods kingdom many people saw his allegiance to Rome as a betrayal.
 King Herod's 33-year rule was marked by his political, military, and architectural genius on one hand and by increasing paranoia and extraordinary cruelty on the other.
 He killed many of his own family (wife and sons) and it was near the end of his life that Herod according to the scriptures ordered the brutal killing of all male infants in Bethlehem.
 His goal was the death of the baby whom according to prophets, would become King of the Jews.